AokiOfficial/Aoki/README.md

 ---
 ## About this project

 Serious, I'm writing Neko to be compatible with Cloudflare Workers.
-I use a library, of course, [yor.ts](https://github.com/OreOreki/yor.ts).
-The package itself is not perfect *just yet* for me, so I still use the old-school extend methods.
-You can find the extensions I frequently use in my code in [src/struct/extends](/src/struct/extends/).

 I initially wrote this in CommonJS, but many and many and many problems arised about incompatibility, most of them came from Workers.
 Therefore I changed to ESModule.

-It took me about a week just to understand the logic in writing Workers-compatible Discord bot, and without the beauty core of [yor.ts](https://github.com/OreOreki/yor.ts) and Discord official documentation on [receiving and responding to interactions](https://discord.com/developers/docs/interactions/receiving-and-responding), this wouldn't even be possible.
+It took me about a week just to understand the logic in writing Workers-compatible Discord bot, and without the beauty core of [slash-create](https://github.com/Snazzah/slash-create) and Discord official documentation on [receiving and responding to interactions](https://discord.com/developers/docs/interactions/receiving-and-responding), this wouldn't even be possible.

 ---